adobe/airglow/README.md

-# airglow
+# Airglow

-A set of React+Redux tools for rapidly developing web apps
+A suite of tools to simplify integrating React with your chosen State Layer.